15.1. Graph Basics#

 struct Vertex

-coordinates::Vector{Float64} # 2D coordinates of this Vertex - only for plotting
+# 2D coordinates [x, y] for plotting (optional)

 Vertex(neighbors; coordinates=[0,0]) = new(neighbors, coordinates)